Architecture students winning in global Design Competition with D5 Render

 Seeing the news on the website, we decided to join right away since it seemed like something we're interested in.
 Our team went all out, and the brainstormings we had were just incredible!
 Dealing with bamboo is new to us, so that was a little challenging.
 Another challenge would be the timeline.
 We normally wrap up a project in 2 to 4 weeks, which includes concept, rendering and presentation.
 Honestly, this entry has been nerve-wrecking because we need to finish modeling and rendering in 3 days.
 Without D5 Render, we wouldn't have been able to meet the deadline with high-quality renders.

-Architectural Hat of View | Breakdown
+Architectural Hat of View |Breakdown

 This year, the competition is held in Vietnam, where our design is supposed to be constructed (unfortunately this year we couldn't see our design turn into reality due to covid).
+The judging criteria include the following:

 Taking these into account, we attempted to connect the design to its natural surroundings, and started with the site location.
 We set the pavilion in the middle of bamboo forests on the hill, and named it Architectural Hat of View, a dynamic architecture in the shape of a hat that serves as a fantastic sightseeing spot.